wolfmanstout/talon-gaze-ocr/README.md

 ## Known issues:

 - Only operates on the main screen, as defined by Talon.
-- Some settings changes require Talon restart.
+- Updates (via git pull) and some settings changes require Talon restart.
 - Numbers must be referred to by their individual digits.
 - Modifications to punctuation and digit names in knausj not leveraged.
 - Depends on OS-provided text recognition (OCR), which is not perfectly accurate.